padasch/ms_thermal_acclimation/README.md

     4. Run `source("R/source.R")` to load all packages and functions.
 Make sure that all required packages are installed.

-6. Run code to generate raw files for analysis
+3. Run code to generate raw files for analysis

-7.  `01_wrangling_ACi-TGlob_V1.0.R` wrangles the raw data and creates the final dataset used in the remaining analysis.
+    1.  `01_wrangling_ACi-TGlob_V1.0.R` wrangles the raw data and creates the final dataset used in the remaining analysis.

-8. The file `02_cluster_script_ingestr.R` produces file `data/final/k19_df_forc_from cluster.rds` which holds all climatic data necessary for the analysis.
+    2. The file `02_cluster_script_ingestr.R` produces file `data/final/k19_df_forc_from cluster.rds` which holds all climatic data necessary for the analysis.
 The code relies on large datasets (WorldClim, WATCH-WFDE5, ETOPO) that may not be accessible, so we provide `k19_df_forc_from cluster.rds` directly in the repo.

+    3. The remainder of files produces the results from different analyses as explained below.

 ### Description of files for reproducing results